 Hundreds of different globulin proteins exist, including enzymes, immunoglobulins, carrier proteins, and inflammatory markers.
 The term globulin is therefore an umbrella term that encompasses a large variety of distinct proteins, each with their own function.
 They are grouped into globulin fractions according to their specific roles and functions:

-- Alpha 1 globulin: These globulins are acute phase reactants, meaning that their levels will spike in the presence of both acute and chronic inflammation.
-They also include some notable proteins such as thyroxine-binding globulin which affects thyroid function and high-density lipoprotein (HDL), a healthy form of cholesterol (6).Β
+- Alpha 1 globulin: These globulins are acute phase reactants, meaning that their levels may increase in the presence of both acute and chronic inflammation.
+They also include some notable proteins such as thyroxine-binding globulin which affects thyroid function and high-density lipoprotein (HDL), a healthy form of cholesterol (6).

 - Beta globulin: includes transferrin which is responsible for iron metabolism and transport, as well as the cholesterol, beta lipoprotein, which forms LDL.

-- Gamma globulin: primarily composed of immunoglobulins which are antibodies produced by white blood cells to fight off potential pathogens, and C-reactive protein (CRP), an inflammatory marker 6).
-Their importance to the immune system makes this fraction often the most clinically relevant when imbalances occur.Β
+- Gamma globulin: primarily composed of immunoglobulins which are antibodies produced by white blood cells to help the body respond to potential pathogens, and C-reactive protein (CRP), an inflammatory marker 6).
+Their importance to the immune system makes this fraction often the most clinically relevant when imbalances occur.

 Diagnosing High Globulin Levels